"Let me have the straight tip and you won't be a loser" [SILV]

 - Some suggest bringing a plastic shopping bag to the BSI dinner, as it makes carrying the dinner packet around a little easier, especially if you plan to go to another venue afterward.

 - You might also consider bringing a shopping bag to the Merchants Room on Saturday to carry your various purchases.
+Not all merchants provide bags; carting away your haul is your responsibility.

 - Bring business cards.
 You will be meeting a lot of new people, and you will be sharing contact information.
 Put as many as you think that you will need in your pack, and then double it.
 And be sure to include all modes of contacting you, including website, Twitter handle, etc.